 There is a lot of information on Pinterest, YouTube, and blogs on how to be vegan in Japan.

-Perhaps in Japan, it is a bit difficult to find certain things, or they may be super expensive.
+In Japan, it’s a bit difficult to find certain things, or they may be super expensive.

-In my case, as sometimes I don’t have enough time to have a trip to the nearest supermarket to get supplies (for breakfast, especially) I bring a couple of things with me in the suitcase, like instant oats, for example.
-It’s a simple and quick thing to prepare for breakfast the next day if I was not able to do any shopping yet.
+I like to get supplies when I arrive at my destination, especially for breakfast.
+However, sometimes I don’t have enough time to make a trip to the nearest supermarket.
+So just in case, I bring a couple of things with me in the suitcase, like instant oats, for example.
+It’s a simple and quick thing to prepare for breakfast the next day.
+Especially if I was not able to do any shopping yet.

 If you don’t master the Japanese language, at least it’s important to become familiar with a few words.
 So if you go to the supermarket or a restaurant and there is no menu in English you may be able to identify some of the ingredients.